Itai-Nelken/itai-lang/README.md

 };
 ```
 #### **`this` and `super`**
-* `this` is the current instance of the class, it has to be used to access anything inside the class from inside the class.<br>
+* `this` is a reference to the current instance of the class, it has to be used to access anything inside the class from inside the class.<br>
-* `super` is used to access things in the superclass. when used like a function (`super()`) it calls the superclass constructor.
+* `super` is a reference to the super-class. when used like a function (`super()`) it calls the super-class constructor.

 #### **Special methods**
 * **constructors** - Have to have the same name as the class.<br>